This information and more details are included in the Thesis Manual available in PDF format.

 Graduate School Approval of Theses

-The final approval of theses is the responsibility of the Graduate School, which assumes the role of final proofreader.
-Although the thesis committee members are responsible for evaluating the validity of the content and its editing, the Graduate School reader will check for correct use of grammar, spelling, and punctuation, as well as adherence to style and formatting requirements.
+The final approval of theses is the responsibility of the Graduate School.
+Although the thesis committee members are responsible for evaluating the validity of the content and its editing, the Graduate School reader will check for adherence to style and formatting requirements, with special attention to the preliminary pages, headings, citations, and references.
+You may wish to hire an outside editor to check grammar, spelling, punctuation, and so forth.

 Digital/Electronic Submission and Binding